vip-v2a/shortener/README.md

 ### Project Goals

-The code is written for educational purposes on online-course for learing API web-services [dvmn.org](https://dvmn.org/).
+The code is written for educational purposes on online-course for learning API web-services [dvmn.org](https://dvmn.org/).